Andre-Codes/Pandas-Exercises/README.md

-Exploring and learning various libraries as we go thourgh the machine learning process with hands-on exercises.
+Exploring and learning various libraries as we go through the data analysis--machine learning process with hands-on exercises.

 Data analysis projects following the **MAGIC ML** process, some only in part, and some all the way through the machine learning model training and evaluating phase.
 This method is outlined below: